-COVID-19, or the future outbreak of any other highly infectious or contagious diseases, could materially and adversely impact or cause disruption to our borrowers and their operations, and in turn our ability to continue to execute our business plan.
+The future outbreak of any other epidemic, pandemic or highly infectious or contagious diseases could materially and adversely impact or cause disruption to our borrowers and their operations, and in turn our ability to continue to execute our business plan.

-COVID-19, or the future outbreak of any other highly infectious or contagious diseases, has had and could in the future have material and adverse effects on our borrowers and their operations, as well as on our performance, financial condition, results of operations and cash flows due to, among other factors:
+The future outbreak of any other epidemic, pandemic or highly infectious or contagious diseases (including future outbreaks of variants of COVID-19) could have material and adverse effects on our borrowers and their operations, as well as on our performance, financial condition, results of operations and cash flows due to, among other factors:

-- a complete or partial closure of, or other operational issues at, one or more of our borrowers' locations resulting from government or such company's actions; - the temporary inability of consumers and patients to purchase our borrowers' cannabis products due to a number of factors, including, but not limited to, illness, dispensary closures or limitations on operations, quarantine, financial hardship, and "stay at home" orders; - difficulty accessing equity and debt capital on attractive terms, or at all, and a severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions that may affect our access to capital necessary to fund business operations and our borrowers' ability to fund their business operations and meet their obligations to us; - because of the federal regulatory uncertainty relating to the regulated cannabis industry, our borrowers being ineligible for financial relief available to other businesses; - delays in construction at the properties of our borrowers, which may adversely impact their ability to commence operations and generate revenues from projects; and - the potential negative impact on the health of our personnel, particularly if a significant number of them are impacted, resulting in a deterioration in our ability to ensure business continuity during a disruption.
+- a complete or partial closure of, or other operational issues at, one or more of our borrowers' locations resulting from government or such company's actions; - the temporary inability of consumers and patients to purchase our borrowers' cannabis products due to a number of factors, including, but not limited to, illness, dispensary closures or limitations on operations, quarantine, financial hardship, and "stay at home" orders;

+- difficulty accessing equity and debt capital on attractive terms, or at all, and a severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions that may affect our access to capital necessary to fund business operations and our borrowers' ability to fund their business operations and meet their obligations to us; - because of the federal regulatory uncertainty relating to the regulated cannabis industry, our borrowers being ineligible for financial relief available to other businesses; - delays in construction at the properties of our borrowers, which may adversely impact their ability to commence operations and generate revenues from projects; and - the potential negative impact on the health of our personnel, particularly if a significant number of them are impacted, resulting in a deterioration in our ability to ensure business continuity during a disruption.

-The extent to which COVID-19 or future public health crises ultimately impacts our operations and those of our borrowers will depend on numerous factors that are beyond our control, which are highly uncertain and cannot be predicted at this time.
-COVID-19 and future public health crises present material uncertainty and risk with respect to our performance, financial condition, results of operations and cash flows.
+The extent to which future public health crises ultimately impacts our operations and those of our borrowers will depend on numerous factors that are beyond our control, which are highly uncertain and cannot be predicted at this time.
+Future public health crises present material uncertainty and risk with respect to our performance, financial condition, results of operations and cash flows.